 Mr Teacher Karen then told me what happened at his appointment.
 I was incredulous.
 YES, doctors have a lot to keep up on, but THIS is basic.
 And when questioned, he could have tried to back up his claim…and learned something in the process!

 I was contacted by AED USA wanting to add some info.
 I checked their article and felt the infographic was especially useful.

 So, why am I telling you this?
 Because, doctors are people too and they can make mistakes.
 It’s incumbent that we take responsibility for our own health AND for our children’s health and wellness.

-What IS normal for a 1 year old is up to 3 words…and not necessarily spoken clearly either!
+What IS normal for a 1 year old is speaking up to 3 words.
+And those words are not necessarily spoken clearly either!
 That’s a far cry from 8!
 One year olds WILL be acquiring language quite rapidly however—both in building their vocabularies and in comprehension.
 Read the Child Development Tracker on Language by PBS for more information.

-I started this because of my grandbubs’ 1 year well-baby checks, but I know this time of year lot of kindergartens are registering.
-Families will be wondering if their child is ready to go on to public school—whether it’s the traditional, but quickly disappearing, ½ day kindergarten or full-day.
-Read Is Your Child Ready for Kindergarten?
+I started this because of my grandbubs’ 1 year well-baby checks, but some parents are facing kindergarten preparedness.
+Is my child ready to go to public school?
+Should it be the traditional, but quickly disappearing, ½ day kindergarten or full-day?
+Read Is Your Child Ready for Kindergarten? for factors to consider.
 I actually was pleasantly surprised by the criteria they listed—if only that was what all the schools expected of their kindergarteners–but it’s not.
-Too many of them are experiencing push-down academic policies that have them doing work that was being done by 1st and/or 2nd grade students.
+Too many of them are experiencing push-down academic policies that have them doing work that was being done by 1st or 2nd grade students.